 There are various wedding album sizes, but people mostly use 8×8, 10×10, 12×12, or 11×14 albums (all sizes are in inches).
 It’s entirely up to you to choose the size that fits you.
 The standard wedding photo album sizes usually have 20 pages, but you can always have more pages with an additional cost.

 There are a few options for the paper to use for your wedding album design, some of the most commonly used are:

 Glossy paper – as the name suggests, glossy paper is shiny and can help bring out vibrant colors.
 However, it gets dirty easily with fingerprints.

 - Matte paper – Matte paper gives a more muted look, and many photographers like to use this for their prints.
 It doesn’t give you as much vibrance as glossy paper does, but it’s also more resistant to fingerprint.

-- Lustre paper – The appearance and gloss is somewhere in between matte and glossy papers.
+- Lustre paper – The appearance and gloss are somewhere in between matte and glossy papers.

-Depending on your wedding album design ideas and style, choose the paper that could enhance the look of your wedding photos.
+Depending on your marriage album design ideas and style, choose the paper that could enhance the look of your wedding photos.

 3. Select the cover design

 There are so many ways to go with wedding album cover design, and many printing services offer various options for the style, material, and writing.
 Leather (real or faux), silk, linen, canvas, and suede are some of the materials you can use for the cover.

 Different materials come with different motifs, so take your time and choose the one that you like best and can give you the look you’re going for with the marriage album.
 If you’re struggling to find inspiration, here are some wedding album design ideas to help you.